snewman/Clojure-Metrics/README.md

 # metrics-riemann

-A website written in noir.
+A simple fake ecommerce site used to demonstrate the use of the Metrics library in Clojure

 ## Usage